 1. Through SATA Power Splitter Cable

-The primary purpose of this cable is to expand the number of SATA devices in your desktop and to provide power.
+The primary purpose of this cable is to provide power to additional SATA drives on your PC.
 It also helps in avoiding the cost of getting a new PSU to accommodate more SATA drives.

-It features a SATA power connector that connects to a single PSU SATA connector and eventually breaks out into multiple SATA connectors as we saw earlier.
-These connectors can be used individually to power a particular drive.
+It features a male SATA power connector on one end that connects to the female power cable coming from the PSU and eventually breaks out into multiple female SATA connectors as we saw earlier.
+These connectors can be used individually to power multiple drives.

 The numbers vary for the SATA power connectors that break out from cable to cable.
 Some cables feature up to four SATA connectors that can power up to four SATA drives, whether hard disks, solid-state drives, or optical drives.